jaykay04/Covid_ETL_Project_with_Azure_Data_Factory/README.md

 ### Situation
 We have various Covid-19 data from multiple sources.
-Due to the fact that these dataset are scattered everywher, it was became relatively difficult to extract useful information from them at a go.
+Due to the fact that these datasets are scattered everywhere, it became relatively difficult to extract useful information from them at a go.

 ### Task
 The task of this project is to ingest the dataset from the various data sources, clean and transform the data to make it more robust and fit for purspose.
-The this cleaned data should then be loaded into a central repo, like Datawarehosue and Datalake so that the analytics team can consume it with their BI tools such as Power BI.
+The cleaned data should then be loaded into a central repo, like a Datawarehosue and Datalake so that the analytics team can consume it with their BI tools such as Power BI.
 Also, we can also run ML Models on Datalake.

 ### Approach
-#### Environment SetUp
+#### Environment Setup
 * Azure Subscription
 * Data Factory
 * Azure Blob Storage Account